nnhien/uclacatalog/README.md

 This library aims to make it less of a hassle for UCLA student developers to access details about courses and their related sections.

 ## Contributing
-The foundation of this library was built in less than a week with little founding knowledge of Python.
-Therefore, there will be lots of code that doesn't follow Python conventions or functions that are inefficient.
-Feel free to contribute by fixing bugs or adding additional features.
+The foundation of this library was built in less than a week with little initial knowledge of Python.
+Therefore, there will be lots of code that doesn't follow Python conventions and functions that are inefficient.
+Feel free to contribute by fixing bugs, making things more efficient, and/or expanding the information given by the models.

 Bugs should be reported to the [issue tracker](https://github.com/nnhien/uclacatalog/issues).

-Note that additional features should strictly expand the amount of information that the models provide.
-Any additional parsing should be done within the application that uses this library.

 ## Usage

+### Installation
+`pip install uclacatalog`

 See the [wiki](https://github.com/nnhien/uclacatalog/wiki) for documentation

 ## License